 We Dug Out a Cradle

-The first thing I noticed was the deathly silence.
+The first thing I noticed was the silence.
 Even the birds had stopped singing and there were no idling cars or motorcycle rumblings and there was no music nor were there street vendors anywhere to be found.
 I could hear our footsteps going that way and some other footsteps coming this way and when the footsteps met we said, “Hey, we’ve got equipment.
 Do you know where we should go?”
 And the other footsteps said, “We just came from that street over there but it seems like they’re already full.
 We heard they might need help at the supermarket—someone that needs to be dug out, maybe?”

 And so we headed to the supermarket but midway we found ourselves herded by a megaphone along a median strip towards some other place with the other footsteps behind us, where as we walked we received energy bars and sports drinks and sandwiches from left and right and suddenly it was harder to hold them in our hands along with the shovels and pickaxes and ropes.
 And I saw the crowd standing along the trees and their faces were expectant as we passed them with our high-vis vests and helmets.